Apollo Pro Ludicrous (60V)

 |Too extreme for casual rider|

-The Apollo Pro Ludicrous is the fastest high-performance speed demon we’ve ever tested, beating the baddest scooters on the planet in our ESG certified acceleration tests.
+The Apollo Pro Ludicrous is one of the fastest high-performance speed demon we’ve ever tested, beating most other extreme scooters on the planet in our ESG certified acceleration tests.
 Not only is it a racing quality electric scooter, it also has the most comfortable ride we’ve ridden in any price class.

 With dual thumb controls, the Pro Ludicrous is like playing a video game, making for a surprisingly enjoyable ride on this extreme racing beast.
 Paired with the high-tech Stormcore motor controller, scooter enthusiasts have the power to fine tune speed and torque.
 Riders access the innovative controller functions via a mobile app*, which doubles as the scooter display.